JacksoNoah/Report_Automator/README.md

 # Report_Automator
-Automates the gathering and analysis of order data for quarterly reports.
+Automates the gathering and formatting of order data for quarterly reports.